smwesten-usgs/swb2/doc_src/index.md

 # Gridded Datasets

-SWB currently can make use of gridded data in the following three
-formats: Surfer, Esri Arc ASCII, or netCDF.
+SWB currently can make use of gridded data in the following three formats: Surfer, Esri Arc ASCII, or netCDF.
 Of these formats, only Surfer and Arc ASCII grids may be used as a source for the input data grids discussed in the previous section.
 All three file formats may be used to supply daily weather data to SWB.
 Often, one or more files constituting a time series of gridded data are required to perform a simulation.
 In addition, missing values are often a feature of these gridded datasets, which can cause numerical errors in the simulation results.
 These topics are discussed further in the following sections.
 The functionality and control file syntax discussed in this section applies regardless of what type of grid file is being used.

 ## Specifying Grid Filenames

 To specify a series of grid files for use with SWB, a filename template can be used in place of a normal filename.
 For example, more than 43,000 individual Arc ASCII grids were supplied to make a 100-year model run for the Lake Michigan Pilot Water Availability Study.
-The files were given names with the pattern precip-month-day-year.asc; for example, precip-02-12-1967.asc.
+The files were given names with the pattern precip-*month*-*day*-*year*.asc; for example, precip-02-12-1967.asc.
 The control file syntax required to specify this file naming convention was as follows:

-PRECIPITATION ARC_GRID precip-%0m-%0d-%Y.asc.
+`PRECIPITATION ARC_GRID precip-%0m-%0d-%Y.asc.`

 In the filename template, the meanings for the characters that immediately follow the percent symbol (%) are as follows: %0m, the month number (1-12), padded by a leading zero; %0d, the day of the month, padded by a leading zero; and %Y, the four-digit year value.
-More of these filename template values are listed in table 2-7.
+More of these filename template values are listed in table 7.

-7. Soil-Water-Balance (SWB) control file template values for specifying a series of filenames.
+**Table 7.**  Soil-Water-Balance (SWB) control file template values for specifying a series of filenames.

 | Template value | Meaning                                                                   |
 | -------------- | ------------------------------------------------------------------------- |